rcn-ee/ti-opencl/docs/sphinx-doc/source/memory/cache-operations.rst

     Increasing the size of the L2 cache in OpenCL C code must be used with caution.
-    The host OpenCL runtime will not be aware of the use of the cache resizing functions and because it is also managing the L2 scratchpad memory for use as local buffers an opportunity for resource conflict exists.
+    The host OpenCL runtime will not be aware of the use of the cache resizing functions.
+Because the OpenCL runtime is also managing the L2 scratchpad memory for use as local buffers, an opportunity for resource conflict exists.
 As a general rule of thumb, do not increase L2 cache size in functions that are using local buffers.

 ..
 Warning::